 Figure 2: DFT unfriendly solution

-In Metal Only ECO, a close by set type spare flop maybe hard to find.
-Phase inversion method can be used to achieve the same reset/set swapping effect.
-By inserting inverts in D input and Q output driving functional fanout as shown in Figure 3, the ECO is done with minimum cost in Metal Only ECO.
+Metal Only ECO can present challenges in finding a nearby corresponding spare flop for resettable/settable swapping.
+In such cases, the phase inversion method can be used to achieve the same effect.
+By inserting inverts in the D input and Q output driving functional fanout, as illustrated in Figure 3, the ECO can be accomplished at minimal cost in Metal Only ECO.